thebullishbitcoiner/thebullishbitcoiner/README.md

 - 👋 Hi, I’m @thebullishbitcoiner
 - 💭 I’m interested in ₿itcoin
 - 📑 I’m currently studying ₿itcoin
-- 📫 How to reach me: https://nostr.com/npub15ypxpg429uyjmp0zczuza902chuvvr4pn35wfzv8rx6cej4z8clq6jmpcx
+- 📫 You can find me on [Nostr](https://primal.net/thebullishbitcoiner)

 <!---
 thebullishbitcoiner/thebullishbitcoiner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.